gvanem/Dump1090/README.md

 ## How this program work?

 The code is very documented and written in order to be easy to understand.
-For the diligent programmer with a Mode S specification on his hand, it should be trivial to understand how it works.
+For the diligent programmer with a *Mode S* specification at hand, it should be trivial to understand how it works.

 The algorithms I used were obtained basically looking at many messages